MJMG93/ecommerce/frontend/README.md

 controller -> route -> constant -> reducer -> store -> action -> screen -> bring action in and call it and get what we want from state

+create cart_reset because cart stays populated with previous orders even from other accounts.

+placeorderscreen not working